Anuraadha/frontend-nanodegree-feedreader-master/README.md

 ## How To Run

-   * Download the project repository.
+   * Download or clone this project repository.

-   * Unzip it in your computer.
+   * Extract all the folders.

-   * Open up index.html file.
+   * Open up index.html file to run this application.

 ## Performed Tests

+   * RSS Feeds URL and Name should be defined and not be empty.

+   * Menu Icon should be hidden by default and on clicking it should open and close menu icon.

+   * When loaded function is called there should be present atleast one entry element in the feed container.

+   * Feed content should be changed to new content.